Volunteering at the Law Centre

 Would you like to volunteer?
 If so, please read on…

 Volunteering at the Law Centre gives you an opportunity to contribute to the running of an important and vital county-wide advice service.
-Depending on your volunteering role, you may gain work experience, develop skills and improve your confidence and wellbeing.
-The Law Centre will benefit from the skills and experience you bring to us.
+Depending on your volunteering role, you may gain work experience and skills that will improve your confidence and wellbeing.
+The Law Centre will also benefit from your knowledge, skills and experience you bring to us.
 You will always be made very welcome as we want you to enjoy your time with us.

 All volunteers will: